Sunday 26 February

 The Serenade as a musical form was originally intended for light evening entertainment, usually performed outdoors and sometimes associated with courtship.
 In the 18th century it developed into a short suite of light instrumental music and was adopted by many composers including Mozart, Beethoven and Schubert.

-The concert opens with Schubert’s little single-movement trio, a miniature gem that is one of the most treasured works in the string trio repertoire.
+The second part of the concert opens with Schubert’s little single-movement trio, a miniature gem that is one of the most treasured works in the string trio repertoire.

 Another brief composition follows, this time by acclaimed young New Zealand composer Salina Fisher.
 Mata-Au refers to the Clutha River and the music is descriptive of the dancing, swirling water.